 17 Killed in Cuba Plane Crash

-The plane, described as an AN-2 Aerotaxi, went down around 4:30 p.m. near Santa Clara, the capital of Villa Clara province about 165 miles east of Havana.
+The plane, a single-engine, Soviet-made Antonov AN-2, went down Thursday afternoon in this small community just south of Santa Clara, the capital of Villa Clara province about 165 miles east of here.

 The cause of the crash was not immediately known.

-The victims were listed as six Canadians, five Britons, four Cubans and two Germans, an official from the International Press Center said Thursday night.
+The victims were two Germans, six Canadians, five British citizens and four Cubans, an official from the International Press Center said Thursday night.